willzhang43/BetterNotifications/README.md

 # BetterNotifications
 Do you have friends?
 Me neither.
 But if you did, this could be useful.
 Or a nightmare.

-Reads your unread notifications out to you.
+Reads your unread notifications (messages) out to you.
-Allows you to respond via voice?
+Allows you to respond via voice.

 IDK